 How to Maximize Reward Points:

 Have your partner apply separately: Instead of adding them as an authorized user, have your partner apply for their own card to ensure they qualify for the full sign-up bonus.
 This way, both of you can take advantage of valuable welcome offers.
+Learn more about our partner 2 strategy and how to earn more travel reward points.

 4. Pool Travel Reward Points with Your Partner